axpogroup/hiring-challenges/senior-data-engineer-challenge/README.md

 ## Initial position

-Imaging Mike, a trainee data engineer, who just finished his master's degree and now is eager  to learn more about data engineering.
+Imaging Mike, a trainee data engineer, who just finished his master's degree in Robotics and now is eager  to learn more about data engineering.
 Mike has been assigned to your team for the next 6 months to learn from you and your team.
 As a senior data engineer, you are responsible for mentoring Mike and ensuring that he learns the necessary skills.
 In your last sprint planning you identified the following task for Mike to work on in his first week: